 If you’re not sure whether you have a finished basement, there are a few ways you can tell.
 If you’re hoping to finish your basement as part of increasing your overall home value, you must have these factors at a minimum.
 A finished basement needs access to the home’s HVAC system, particularly for heating and ventilation.
 You must have walls that aren’t made of concrete, and flooring that isn’t bare concrete or plywood.
 The basement itself needs a permanent means of access, although it doesn’t necessarily require an exterior door.

-There are only a handful of limitations in the ways that you can remodel your basement.
+From home offices to second kitchens, there are only a handful of limitations in the ways that you can remodel your basement.
 It mostly depends on your home, your budget, and how you plan to use the basement.
 You can always browse through our projects to get ideas.
 We’ll highlight a few of the most popular options.

 If you’re tired of going upstairs to get food, or you just want to keep the teens from making a mess in your space, a second kitchen is a perfect solution.
 You’ll spend about $20,000 to $50,000 for this project, depending on the size.
 A second kitchen is also a great way to maximize your basement without necessarily converting it to a separate living space.